-Despite losing to Apple in the fourth quarter of 2021 (19% vs. 22% of the market share, respectively), Samsung still leads the year in terms of overall shipments.
+Despite losing to Apple in the 2nd quarter of 2023 Apple claimed a 16% market share.
+Samsung still leads the year in terms of overall shipments.

 The first quarter of 2022 saw Samsung sell more than 74 million smartphones, making it the company’s most profitable in recent history and the most profitable quarter overall.
 Only 59 million and 39 million devices were sold by other household names like Xiaomi and Apple.

-Despite a 3% YoY shipment fall, Samsung still ranked first among the biggest mobile phone manufacturers in 2022, thanks to its performance in the first few months of the year (so far).
+Despite a 3% YoY shipment fall, Samsung and Apple still ranked first among the biggest mobile phone manufacturers in 2022, thanks to their performance in the first few months of the year (so far).

 iPhone Sales Statistics

 Two years before Samsung debuted in the smartphone market, Apple introduced its first iPhone.
 The first of Apple’s mobile phones, which combined an iPod with a groundbreaking internet communicator, established the standard for success back in 2007.